-The International Baccalaureate Middle Years Programme (MYP), designed for students aged 11-16 provides students with a framework of learning that encourages students to become creative, critical and reflective thinkers.
-The Programme encourages students to make meaningful connections between their learning and the real world.
+The International Baccalaureate Middle Years Programme (MYP), designed for students aged 11-16 provides students with a framework of learning that encourages students to become creative, critical and reflective thinkers and allows them to continuously make meaningful connections between their learning and the world outside the classroom.

-The MYP is academically rigorous.
-It challenges the students academically and develops their ability to ‘think outside of the box’, preparing them for the Diploma Programme and ultimately university placement.
+The MYP challenges the students academically and develops their ability to ‘think outside of the box’, preparing them for the Diploma Programme and ultimately university placement.
 IB students and teachers from schools all over the world explain the MYP in this great film.

 At the International School Utrecht MYP students study the following subject areas: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, Arts and Design.
 For more detailed information, please view the ISUtrecht MYP subject areas document, which includes the IB Subject briefs.

 The MYP fosters the development of skills for communication, intercultural understanding and global engagement.
 That’s why the MYP is underpinned by the following concepts: Global Contexts, Approaches To Learning and Service As Action.

 Using global contexts, MYP students develop an understanding of their common humanity and shared guardianship of the planet.
 Everything they learn is linked to one or more of the following global contexts:

 The focus of Approaches to Learning is on helping students to develop the self-knowledge and skills they need to enjoy a lifetime of learning.
 At ISUtrecht we teach our students practical and self-knowledge skills, which will help them with the challenges posed by the IB MYP as well as the Diploma Programme and higher education.